Hello, forex friends!

-Rate hike projection for 2017 were also reduced from 1.6% to 1.1%.
+Rate hike projections for 2017 was also reduced from 1.6% to 1.1%.
 This means that we can only expect 2-3 hikes from the Fed, down from 4-5 hikes back in June.
 The same is also true for 2018, with rate hike projections being downgraded from 2.4% to 1.9%, or from 7-8 hikes to just 5-6.

 But if you look at the recent dot plot, ten FOMC members now chose 0.625% as the target level while only three chose 0.875%.
 Not only that, there are now three FOMC members who chose 0.375% as the target level for the federal funds rate, which means that they firmly won’t support a hike this year.

 The three dovish Fed officials weren’t identified, but as I noted in my Updated Roundup of Recent Fed Statements, Fed Governors Lael Brainard, Jerome H. Powell, and Daniel K. Tarullo were blatantly dovish, so they’re the most likely candidates.

 5. The Greenback’s Reaction

 The Greenback initially tossed and turned when the Fed released its official press statement and economic projections.